mcarolan/martsmusings/content/post/2023-05-10-Philippines-2.md

 It stuck out for how ubiquitous it was.
 Kitchen rolling was practiced at classy establishments and local eateries.
 From Manila to far-flung remote isles.

 It's like a successful Plenty salesperson retired there.
 Bizarre.
 I was very on board with it.
 As a tissue magpie I can't relax unless I have the best part of a roll in my pocket, and it provided ample supply.
-But, Laura is in charge of pre-laundry pocket checks after a few disasters so was less in favour.
+But Laura is in charge of pre-laundry pocket checks after a few disasters, so was less in favour.

 # Siquijor